giantswarm/docs/src/content/app-platform/overview/index.md

   - What is an App Catalog?
   - Does Giant Swarm provide app catalogs out of the box?
   - How is App Platform implemented?
+  - How does the App Platform relate to Helm?
   - What are the components of App Platform?
   - What are the app catalogs that Giant Swarm provides out of the box?
   - How can I create an organizational app catalog?